PanDAWMS/panda-server/README.txt

   * fixed enddate in Notifier
   * use CURRENT_DATE in copyArch
   * added nprestage
-  * added startTime in updateJob
+  * added startTime/endTime in updateJob

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots